 - List of Illustrations (if any)

 - Text of Chapters I, II, III …

 - Index (created after the first proofs are set)

 Authors should use the “Preface” to discuss a book’s significance, aims, scope, and structure, with acknowledgments, if any, at the end.
 They should use the “Introduction” to talk about the subject matter of the book.
 NCSRLL defines a “Foreword” to be text written by someone other than the author.

-- Interior Illustrations: Authors using illustrations throughout the text of their books should place high quality reproductions in the appropriate position in the manuscript with caption and attribution.
+- Interior Images: All images within the text should be provided at a resolution of 300 dpi and will appear in grayscale.
+Authors using images throughout the text of their books should place high quality reproductions in the appropriate position in the manuscript with caption and attribution.